Motshelo groups advised on long term investment

 Groups can spend as much as P100 000 on festive groceries

 Local motshelo groups have been advised to invest the money they save instead of spending it all on food at the end of the year.
+They should also try reading Cryptocurrency Blog Australia to widen their options.

 It became apparent that most motshelo groups are not privy to opportunities of growing their money at the recent Sefalana Motshelo Group Trade Show held at the Boipuso Hall at Fairgrounds Holdings in Gaborone.